-Proposed visits to the British Museum, a Greek Day and a visit to the Neasden Temple.
+Proposed visits to the British Museum, a residential trip with the theme of Ancient Greece and a visit to Neasden Temple.

 Assessment is formative and ongoing, based on teacher judgment using a range of written work and pupil contribution to lessons.
 Pupils will receive feedback and targets about how to improve the quality of their writing.